AlanLima91/AlanLima91/README.md

 _please note that this presentation is still in progress_

 ## I'm a Fullstack Developer !
+- I've started as a Backend developper in Tornika for [CliqDigital]
-- 🔭 I’m currently working at Tornika for [CliqDigital]
+- 🔭 I’m currently working at [Jellyfish] in the Innovation team.
 - 🌱 I’m currently learning everything
 - 🥅 2020 Goals: Learning all the best practices for PHP and JS, Also improving my knowledge of design pattern
 - ⚡ Fun fact: I love Concert, TvShows and [4X Games]